-Category Archive: Expert advice, Global TOP NEWS, Growing pigs, PGT GLOBAL, PGT US, TOP NEWS
+Category Archive: Global TOP NEWS, PGT GLOBAL, PGT US, PRRS, TOP NEWS

 Jul 03, 2018Susan SpiegelComments Off on The big imposter: Senecavirus A prompts frequent false alarms at Minnesota pork plantEmployees at the Hormel pork-processing plant in Austin, Minn., well understand the drill for a foreign animal disease (FAD) investigation.